-■ The [write when button is released] option is not available on cMT / cMT X Series models.
+- The [write when button is released] option is not available on cMT / cMT X Series models. - For safety, the options in the Option List displayed on the HMI have a minimum protective height of 7mm to prevent accidental touches.

 13.29.2.1.
 Source of item data